Machine Learning in Orbit Estimation: a Survey: Introduction

 \begin{itemize}

-\item \textbf{Orbit Determination (OD):} the OD is the determination of the orbit of the object based on observations.
-The Extended Kalman Filter \cite{Julier1997} (EKF) is the de facto standard for orbit determination in real-world scenarios.
-The accuracy of this process depends on the amount of sequential observations used to determine the orbit, and the type of observation, e.g., laser ranging and GPS tracking is far more precise than optical observations.
-The output of this method is commonly a Gaussian probability distribution of the orbit of the object, usually represented through a vector consisting of the object's estimated position and velocity and a covariance matrix reflecting the uncertainty.
-Currently, this process is limited by the assumptions of the EKF, by lack of knowledge in RSO's shape and attitude and dynamic model simplifications, which we will further examine in Section \ref{chap:od}.
+\item \textbf{Orbit Determination (OD):} the OD is the determination of the orbit of the object based on observations~\cite{Vallado2001,curtis2014}.
+The Extended Kalman Filter (EKF)~\cite{Smith1962,Julier1997,Einick} is the de facto standard for orbit determination in real-world scenarios~\cite{tapley2004}.
+The accuracy of this process depends on the number of sequential observations used to determine the orbit, and the type of observation, e.g., laser ranging and GPS tracking, which is far more precise than optical observations.
+The output of this method is commonly a state vector of the orbit of the object, usually represented through a vector consisting of the object's estimated position and velocity and a covariance matrix reflecting the uncertainty under the Gaussian assumption.
+Currently, this process is limited by the assumptions of the EKF, a lack of knowledge of RSO's shape and attitude, and dynamic model simplifications, which we will further examine in Section~\ref{chap:od}.

 \item \textbf{Orbit Prediction (OP):} Orbit Prediction is the process of predicting the future position and associated uncertainty of any given RSO.
-Two method families exist for OP: one pursuing analytical solutions, with the other exploiting numerical approximations.
-Numerical methods are time-consuming but precise, while the analytical methodologies are simpler and faster.
-To be tractable, these algorithms hold simplifying assumptions that hinder accuracy \cite{Vallado2001}.
-Each method is limited by OD in the sense that a orbital state with high uncertainty will necessarily evolve to have an inaccurate orbit prediction.
-When used in a Collision Avoidance scheme, this process is used to propagate the state of the RSO until the time of closest approach (TCA) to any actively monitored satellite.
-The current limitations in orbit prediction are the Gaussian assumption --- which does not hold against the true distribution \cite{Poore2016} --- the simplified modelling of perturbation forces, the unknown information regarding RSO characteristics and the uncertainty over space weather forecast data.
+Two method families exist for OP: one pursuing analytical solutions~\cite{Montenbruck2005,bate1971fundamentals}, with the other exploiting numerical approximations~\cite{UPHOFF1972}.
+Numerical methods are time-consuming but precise, while analytical methodologies are more straightforward and faster.
+To be tractable, these algorithms hold simplifying assumptions that hinder accuracy~\cite{Vallado2001}.
+Each method is limited by OD in that an orbital state with high uncertainty will necessarily evolve to have an inaccurate Orbit Prediction.
+When used in a Collision Avoidance scheme, this process propagates the state of the RSO until the time of closest approach (TCA) to any actively monitored satellite.
+The current limitations in Orbit Prediction are the Gaussian assumption --- which does not hold against the true distribution~\cite{Poore2016} --- the simplified modeling of perturbation forces, the unknown information regarding RSO characteristics, and the uncertainty over space weather forecast data.